3 - Control Flow

 3.8 - Continue

-causes the next iteration of the enclosing loop (for
+causes the next iteration of the enclosing loop (for, while, do) to begin.

 causes the next loop iteration.)